The-IT-Geek/Wikipedia-API/README.md

 # Wikipedia-API
-Wikipedia API made for freeCodeCamp
+Wikipedia API made for freeCodeCamp.
+Uses the Wikipedia API to search Wikipedia.